Education > Article > IBD & The Microbiome

 The range of disorders cumulatively known as IBD affects many people across the UK, and the human microbiome is involved in more ways than one.
 The question is, what can we do to support our microbiome?

-Around 1 in 210 people in the UK have inflammatory bowel disease (IBD), a range of disorders which involve chronic inflammation of the gastrointestinal tract.
-The most prevalent ones are known as ulcerative colitis (UC) and Crohn’s disease.
+Around 1 in every 123 people in the UK have inflammatory bowel disease (IBD), a range of disorders which involve chronic inflammation of the gastrointestinal tract, with prevalence increasing to 1 in every 67 people aged over 70.
+The most prevalent IBDs are known as ulcerative colitis (UC) and Crohn’s disease.

-IBD can cause debilitating gut symptoms, including severe diarrhoea, bloating and abdominal pain, and blood in stools.
+IBD can cause debilitating gut symptoms, including severe diarrhoea, bloating, abdominal pain, and blood in stools.
 It can also drive health issues beyond the gut, ranging from weight loss and nutritional deficiencies to joint pain and depression.
 Effective management of IBD is essential to improving an individual’s quality of life and minimising their risk of long-term complications.
-The microbiome can play a role in the development and continuation of the disease, and interventions to change it are showing promise as support alongside regular medications.
+Research suggests that the microbiome may play a role in both the development and continuation of IBD, and dietary interventions to modulate it are showing promise for support alongside conventional treatments.

 DIAGNOSING IBD

-Testing for the amount of the protein, calprotectin, in the stool is a helpful screening tool for identifying gut inflammation.
-If the levels are high, this can help facilitate further internal investigations to distinguish IBD from other conditions which cause similar abdominal symptoms, including irritable bowel syndrome (IBS), coeliac disease, endometriosis, and ovarian cancer.
+Testing for the protein, calprotectin, in stool is a helpful screening tool for identifying gut inflammation.
+If the levels are high, this can facilitate further internal investigations to distinguish IBD from other conditions which cause similar abdominal symptoms, including irritable bowel syndrome (IBS), coeliac disease, endometriosis, and ovarian cancer.
 The amount of hidden blood in the stool, known as occult blood or ‘FIT’, is also a helpful screening tool which can trigger further investigations for IBD or bowel cancer.

 THE ROLE OF THE HUMAN MICROBIOME IN IBD